This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Please use your awareness of the situation and end on a good note — for both of you!
-Do not quit in the middle of major anxiety.
-If your dog does not calm down, then back off a step and wait to have a calm dog before leaving this exercise for the day.
-This is important… please take your time.
+Do not quit in the middle of major anxiety attack.
+If your dog doesn’t calm down, then back up a bit and wait to have a calm dog before leaving this exercise for the day.
+This is very important… please take your time.

 How To Behave At The Car

-Once you are able to be close to the car, allow her to smell the car.
+Once you are able to be close to the car, allow your dog to smell the car.
 Show her the tires and the parts of the car.
 Touch them yourself and let her explore that a little bit.
-This may be the first time she was allowed to take the time to acquaint herself with a car!
+This may be the first time she was allowed to take the time to acquaint herself with an automobile!